-- Written feedback takes two forms, maintenance and detailed. - The frequency of each type of written feedback will vary between departments and key stages and is contained in departmental feedback policies.
+• The frequency of written feedback will vary between departments and key stages and is contained in departmental feedback policies.

-- Detailed feedback will identify the strengths and areas for development that students will then act upon.
-A circled 'T' symbol will indicate a skills-based, formative target to indicate areas for improvement. - Maintenance marking will focus on an overview of work completed and may well focus on aspects such as key words, literacy or presentation issues.
+- Written comments should be responsive and should encourage students to be reflective. - Detailed feedback will identify the strengths and areas for development that students will then act upon.
+A circled 'T' symbol will indicate a skills-based, formative target to indicate areas for improvement.